Linuxfabrik/monitoring-plugins/check-plugins/procs/README.rst

                             status.
 Default: None,
       --username USERNAME   Filter: Search only for processes with specific user name, e.g. `apache` (case-insensitive).
-      -w WARN, --warning WARN
-                            Threshold for the number of processes.
+      -w, --warning WARN    Threshold for the number of processes.
 Type: None or Range.
 Default: None
       --warning-mem WARN_MEM
                             Threshold for memory usage, in bytes.
 Type: None or